 - Coaching with training has been found to increase productivity 88% to 400%.
 (International Personnel Management Association, 2001)

-There are some incredible benefits to being trained in emotional intelligence—for you, your team, your family, everyone in your life.
+There are some incredible benefits to being trained by a coach in emotional intelligence—for you, your team, your family, everyone in your life.